 For most folks, the Breville Smart Oven Air is the model that offers the best value and cooking performance.

 The Breville went from zero to 450°F in five minutes in our preheating tests.
-And that’s a significant improvement compared to almost all other models.
+And that’s a significant improvement in terms of speed compared to almost all other models.

-This speedy preheating is thanks to the five quartz elements that are controlled by Breville’s Element IQ – which automatically adjusts the heating elements to deliver power to where it’s needed most.
+This quick preheating is thanks to the five quartz elements that are controlled by Breville’s Element IQ, which automatically adjusts the heating elements to deliver power where it’s needed most.

-The Slow Cook setting is another brilliant feature, as it allows for up to 10 hours of low temperature cooking – which makes this model a great alternative to a slow cooker.
+The Slow Cook setting is another brilliant feature, as it allows for up to 10 hours of low temperature cooking, making this model a suitable alternative to a slow cooker.